All 50 startups from Y Combinator’s Summer 2017 Demo Day 1

 Biotech and artificial intelligence have emerged as the top startup trends at Y Combinator‘s 25th Demo Day.
 The 124 companies presenting at the entrepreneur school’s twice-yearly graduation event compose YC’s largest batch from its 12.5 years running.

 YC partner Michael Seibel kicked off the event by reiterating the accelerator’s commitment to advancing diversity in Silicon Valley.
-In this class, 12% of the founders are female and 9.5% are latinx.
+In this class, 12 percent of the founders are female and 9.5 percent are black or latinx.

 While those percentages have been pretty stable over the years, YC shines in its inclusion of international startups.
-In part thanks to outreach via its scalable online Startup School and global events, with 28% of this batch’s startups based internationally.
+In part thanks to outreach via its scalable online Startup School and global events, with 28 percent of this batch’s startups based internationally.

 Past YC hits include Airbnb, Dropbox, and Stripe, plus newer unicorns like Twitch, Instacart, and Coinbase.
 Investors from across Silicon Valley and the world packed Mountain View’s Computer History Museum to look for the next big thing.